freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Use --fast-list` checkbox has been added to :menuselection:`Tasks --> Cloud Sync --> Add Cloud Sync`.

-* Manually executing a cron task now sends an email to the user specified in the cron task.
+* Manually executing a cron task sends an email to the user specified in the cron task.

 * :guilabel:`Timeout` has been added to